hail-is/hail/hail/python/hail/docs/getting_started_developing.rst

     cd hail/hail

 By default, Hail uses pre-compiled native libraries that are compatible with recent Mac OS X and Debian releases.
-If you're not using on of these OSes, set the environment (or Make) variable `HAIL_COMPILE_NATIVES` to any value.
+If you're not using one of these OSes, set the environment (or Make) variable `HAIL_COMPILE_NATIVES` to any value.
 This variable tells GNU Make to build the native libraries from source.